 Las Vegas Brain Injury Attorney

 Traumatic brain injury (TBI) is a result from a violent blow or jolt to the head or body and a common cause of death and disability around the world.
 The Center for Disease Control and Prevention (CDC) reports brain injuries are behind about 30 % of all injury deaths nationwide.
 While medical science has made significant advances in how brain injuries are treated, level of recovery varies widely from person to person.
-At Cogburn Law Offices, an experienced Las Vegas brain injury attorney will help you file a claim and receive the compensation you deserve.
+At Cogburn Law Offices, an experienced Las Vegas injury attorney will help you file a claim and receive the compensation you deserve.

 Nevada Brain Injury Resources: